NEWSBOY CABINETS

 (4) Position of number on the mount

-Now to business: The first and arguably the most confusing group, has the subject title in upper case and always on the mount.
+Now to business: The first and the most confusing group, has the subject title. in upper case and always on the mount.
 The photo will be numbered but this may be on the mount, or the photo itself, or both.
-If on the mount, it will usually be on the left hand side.
-The word Newsboy will be in red, also on the left hand side of the mount and the words NEW YORK also in red but on the right hand side of mount and in capitals.
-The size and style of the word Newsboy can vary in the manner of the words ‘Guinea Gold’ but in the interests of my eyesight and sanity I have not attempted to classify the many variations, which probably exist.
+If on the mount, it will usually be on the left-hand side.
+The word Newsboy will be in red, also on the left-hand side of the mount and the words NEW YORK also in red but on the right hand side of mount and in capitals.
+The size and style of the word Newsboy can vary in the manner of the words ‘Guinea Gold’ (British series issued by Ogden’s) but in the interests of my eyesight and sanity I have not attempted to classify the many variations, which probably exist.
 The backs of the cards were intended to be blank but isolated examples will be found where enterprising retailers have put their own advertising on the back.

 These cabinet photos are sometimes described as ‘albumen photographs’, which refers to the photographic process prevalent at the time.